rickmeerwaldt/SPARQLmashup/README.md

 # SPARQLmashup

-A preliminary tutorial on how to make a digital music mashup using the Semantic Web technology stack.
+A framework on how to make a digital music mashup using the Semantic Web technology stack.

 # What is a mashup